 For any true transformation to take place, you must first know the story…Once you know the story, you can humbly own the story. – Josh Clemons & Hazen Stevens*

 Sankofa is an intentionally multi-ethnic, experiential, and spiritual journey – a pilgrimage.
 As we travel across the Southeastern United States, we will engage our history by visiting sites important to the Civil Rights movement, along with exploring the history of slavery and legalized segregation in the U.S.

 We invite you to join this journey as a humble learner with the posture of a pupil.
 Sankofa offers us the opportunity to acknowledge and lament foundations of our racially broken and divided present.
 Only then can we begin to repent, reorient, and pursue authentic reconciliation with God and each other.
 If we believe God’s kingdom come and will be done on earth as in heaven, then we have laid down our right to be indifferent.*

-Previous Sankofa trips have focused primarily on one-on-one conversations with a travel partner.
-This trip expands the learning model to include personal reflection, along with small- and large-group conversations led by our trip leaders.
+Previous Sankofa journeys have focused primarily on one-on-one conversations with a travel partner.
+This journey expands the learning model to include personal reflection, along with small- and large-group conversations led by our trip leaders.
 Due to this model, participants are not required to bring a travel partner.